golanlevin/60-212/2026/notes/1p9w/README.md

 ---

+Each drawing is the answer to a question.
+Are you a curious person?

+Based on the quality of your research, not the quality of ChatGPT's algo implementations.

 Now I need recommendations for art and other inspirations to look at:

 * Core inspiration - this assignment was inspired by [this IG post by @tsumikiroom](https://www.instagram.com/p/DbdZWERoBKu)
 * Sol Lewitt wall drawings